spolivin/mini-rag/README.md

 # 📖 MiniRAG: Question Answering over PDFs (MVP)

-***MiniRAG*** is a lightweight, CPU-friendly Retrieval-Augmented Generation (RAG) system that helps you query your own documents (PDFs, text files, Markdown) using natural language.
+***MiniRAG*** is a lightweight Retrieval-Augmented Generation (RAG) system that helps you query your own documents (PDFs, text files, Markdown) using natural language.
 The goal is to demonstrate how an ML engineer can take raw documents (PDFs), preprocess them into chunks, embed them, and perform semantic search to answer user questions.

 The project is in its initial stage so more changes are to be expected.